-A high dose hook effect refers to the decrease in test line signal intensity on immunochromatographic strip tests when very high levels of target are present in the tested sample.
-Under these conditions, unbound salivary α -amylase antigen could reach the test line before the colloidal gold-labeled antibody-bound antigen, potentially resulting in a false negative result.
+A high dose Hook effect refers to the decrease in test line intensity seen with immunochromatographic strip tests when very high levels of target are present in the tested sample.
+Under these conditions, unbound salivary α -amylase antigen can reach the test line before the colloidal gold-labeled antibody-bound antigen, potentially resulting in a false negative result.

-We have tested RSIDTM-Saliva with human saliva extracts containing up to 50 μ L of human saliva (i.e., 50 μ L of saliva on a cotton swab, extracted with 100 μ L RSID Extraction Buffer, and the entire extract added to the sample window) with no false negative results.
-Under standard laboratory testing, users will not observe false negative results due to high dose hook effects.
+We have tested RSID $^{\text{\tiny M}}$ -Saliva with human saliva extracts containing up to 50 μ L of human saliva (i.e., 50 μ L of saliva on a cotton swab, extracted with 100 μ L RSID Extraction Buffer, and the entire extract added to the sample window) with no false negative results.
+Under standard laboratory testing, users will not observe false negative results due to high dose Hook effects.